Société de l'assurance automobile du Québec

 Condition 1—When a child is sitting in the back seat

-When the child's back is flat against the seat, his or her legs must be long enough that the child’s knees are bent over the edge of the seat.
+When the child's back is flat against the seat, their legs must be long enough that their knees are bent over the edge of the seat.
 The child must be able to hold this position comfortably for the entire trip.

 Condition 2—When the seat belt is fastened